DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Methodology

 We denote $\mathscr L$ as the \textit{residual fusion} operator.
 The modification aims to break the noisy gradient model in Eq.~\ref{eq:information_bound} by constructing $\mathcal L_\mathcal {R}$ to be more dependent on the learnable latent representation:

-Afterward, the imbalanced noise issue in SGD optimization is solved, which mitigates the occurrence of degeneration.
+Afterward, the imbalanced noise issue in SGD optimization could be solved, which mitigates the occurrence of degeneration.
 Further, the optimal PAE solution remains identical when $\lambda = 0$.
 Since the gradient takes a noiseless path, or a residual path, to the parameters of $\mathcal{G}$, we identify task $\mathcal R$ as the \textbf{\textit{auxiliary residual task}}.

-More intuitively, the goal of the residual task in generating PAEs is to encourage the exploration of the global space of PAEs.
-Inspired by the construction of the denoising task in diffusion models to learn the entire gradient field~\cite{song19scoregen}, we designate local area reconstruction as the auxiliary residual task $\mathcal R$ ($\mathcal L_\mathcal R := \mathcal L_\mathrm{Inv}$) since it is directly related to the model input, is well studied by generative models, and lets the model learns to generate PAEs at different magnitudes, possessing the utility of \textit{controllable stealthiness}.
+From the perspective of the PAE generating space, the goal of the residual task in generating PAEs is to encourage the \textbf{exploration} of the global space of PAEs.
+Inspired by the construction of the denoising task in diffusion models to learn the entire gradient field~\cite{song19scoregen}, we designate local area reconstruction as the auxiliary residual task $\mathcal R$ ($\mathcal L_\mathcal R := \mathcal L_\mathrm{Inv}$) since it is directly related to the model input $\mathbf P_\mathrm{X}$, is well studied by generative models, and lets the model learns to generate PAEs at different magnitudes, possessing the utility of \textit{controllable stealthiness}.
 Specifically, we adapt the mean square error (\textit{MSE}) as the objective quality metric and the \textit{LPIPS}~\cite{zhang2018perceptual} as the subjective quality metric, and integrate them as: